 This is a very often asked question, therefore we want to start with the TISAX® Roadmap.
 After deciding to get your TISAX® Certification, you should start with registration to ENX TISAX® Portal.

 The registration fee is about 400€ (as of August 2021).
 After the registration, you will receive your SCOPE-ID.
 Thus, our congrats, you have successfully completed the first step towards your TISAX® Certification. 👏

 After this step, you need to choose the Auditing company, hence the Auditor.
-However, we strongly suggest completing your preparation before deciding your audit date.
+However, we strongly suggest completing your preparation before deciding on your audit date.
 Why is that?
 If you are not sure about how fit you are for your audit, then you are doing two things.
 Firstly, you are putting time pressure on your shoulders.
 Secondly, you are risking a smooth audit by skipping the preparation.
 Therefore, preparation first!

-You can choose your auditor amongst the given list of companies.
+You can choose your auditor from the given list of companies.
 Examples of those companies are; DEKRA, TÜV, KPMG, etc. You can get offers from different auditors.
 Then decide which one suits you best.
 After your decision, the auditor company will ask you to define an Audit Date and a Kick-off meeting.
-We suggest having enough time between the audit and kick-off meeting.
+We suggest having enough time between the audit and the kick-off meeting.

 How do you prepare for your TISAX® Certification?